hexlabsio/http4k-aws-demo/docs/article.md

 }
 ```
 This is saying that our lambda will Handle an `APIGatewayProxyRequestEvent` payload and return an `APIGatewayProxyResponseEvent`
-with status 200 and an our "hello world" msg in JSON.
+with status 200 and a "hello world" msg in JSON body.

 Once attached to an API gateway endpoint a request will return the the HTTP response below.
 ```shell script